ahoymarcus/nextjs-myjs-tech-blog/articles/cryptography-steganography-and-cryptanalysis-overview-2022-04-07.md

     3.5.
 Transition Cipher
 4. ##### Modern Cipher Systems
     4.1.
 Symmetric Key Encryption Methods
     4.2.
 Asymmetric Key Encryption Methods
-    4.3.
-Kerckhoff's Principles for Cryptosystem
+5. ##### Kerckhoff's Principles for a Cryptosystem
-5. ##### Assumptions About the Crytosystem Security Environment 5.1.
+6. ##### Assumptions About the Crytosystem Security Environment 6.1.
 Details of the Encrypted Scheme
-    5.2.
+    6.2.
 Availability of Plaintext and Ciphertext
-6. ##### Cryptographic Attacks
+7. ##### Cryptographic Attacks
-        6.1.
+    7.1.
 Modes of Attacks
-        6.2.
+    7.2.
 Diffent Kinds of Cryptographic Attacks
-7. #####
 8. #####
 9. ##### Further Reading
 10. ##### References